-In FY2019, SCCHA utilized this activity to project-base nine (9) projects without competition.
-SCCHA selected the Sango Court, Page Street, Corvin, Agrihood, Alum Rock, Blossom Hill, Curtner Studios, Evans Lane, and West San Carlos projects for conditional awards of PBVs.
-These projects had previously been subject to a competitive selection process through the County of Santa Clara.
+In FY2020, SCCHA utilized this activity to project-base four (4) projects without competition.
+SCCHA selected the following projects for conditional awards of PBVs: Markham I, Markham II, Gallup & Mesa, and Auzerais.
+Prior to the awards from SCCHA, these projects were subject to a competitive selection process through the County of Santa Clara.